GeoGuessr: Interface

 The game's HUD primarily features the Google Street View imagery, as well as a compass.
 Users can control the movement, panning, and zooming of the image, although GeoGuessr allows any of these features to be disabled for harder gameplay.
 An inset map, using Google Maps's standard overlay, allows players to place a pin to make their guess.

 Strategy

-Users may interpret their location from the photographs by reading road signage, memorizing utility poles, finding the relative position of the Sun, identifying flora and soil types, observing license plates and learning diacritics specific to particular writing systems among other things.
-Players can also make use of Street View metadata to ascertain their location – for example, the Street View vehicle that captured imagery in Ghana contained a roof rack with distinct black tape on one end.
+Users may interpret their location from the photographs by reading road signage, memorizing utility poles, analyzing architecture, finding the relative position of the Sun, identifying flora and soil types, studying what various landscapes of the world look like, observing license plates and learning diacritics specific to particular writing systems among many other more advanced categories of clues.
+Players can also make use of Street View metadata to ascertain their location – for example, the Street View vehicle that captured imagery in Ghana contained a roof rack with distinct black tape on one end (although the majority of this coverage has been overwritten with pickup-truck coverage as of 2026).
+As the competitive scene expanded and the game's strategies became increasingly sophisticated, community-created educational resources emerged to document recurring geographic clues and Street View characteristics.

-Distribution

-GeoGuessr requires a paid subscription to play.
-A free mode, which restricted users to 5 minutes of game play every 15 minutes, was discontinued on 1 February 2024, although challenges and quizzes are still free to play.
-Free-to-play users are still able to join and play in private parties hosted by a user with a subscription.
-Free analogues of the game can also be found online.
+Subscription